eddmann/eddmann.github.io/_posts/2021/2021-02-18-advent-of-code-2015-day-23-opening-the-turing-lock.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 23 - Opening the Turing Lock'
-meta: 'Solving the Advent of Code 2015 Day 23 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 23 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twenty third day of Advent of Code 2015 we are asked to help 'Little Jane Marie' run a program on a computer she got for Christmas.
+On the twenty-third day of Advent of Code 2015, we are asked to help 'Little Jane Marie' run a program on a computer she got for Christmas.

 <!--more-->

 ## Part 1

 The computer has two registers (_a_ and _b_), along with six different instructions.
-For part one we are asked to execute the provided program and determine what the value of the _b_ register will be after the termination.
+For part one, we are asked to execute the provided program and determine what the value of the _b_ register will be after termination.
 To begin, we will parse the provided input instruction listing into a form we can process going forward.

 ```typescript